Ekorz-boop/pa1475_LLM/README.md

 python server.py > raggie.log 2>&1
 ```

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b new-feature`
-3. Make your changes
-4. Run tests (if available)
-5. Commit your changes: `git commit -m 'Add new feature'`
-6. Push to the branch: `git push origin new-feature`
-7. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.